derrley/yamlicious/README.rst

 it returns, `_env`_, that maps to a dictionary of environment variables that were set when Yamlicious rendered the configuration file.

+You can also use the `_env`_ key to set environment variables.
+It behaves just like any other key, except any key set underneath automatically makes its way into the environment.
+Other than that, there's nothing special about `_env`_.
-Internally `_env`_ points at the variable environment used for string substitution.
-If you want to add to that environment, define `_env`_ in your configuration document.
-Just like with any other key, feel free to use string substitution in the keys or values.
+Feel free to use string substitution in the keys or values.

 .. code-block:: yaml